chetgray/roastlog/README.md

 of roast log data, and the file is really divided into what's inside versus outside of that callback.
-Outside is stuff that doesn't directly depend on the JSON: initializing the chart, defining functions to load data into the chart and put together title strings, and setting handlers for minor form styling and for clicking on results.
-Inside is stuff that tries to access the parsed JSON: really just handling the actual search.
+Outside is stuff that doesn't directly depend on the JSON: initializing the chart, defining functions to load data into the chart and put together title strings, and setting a handler for minor form styling.
+Inside is stuff that tries to access the parsed JSON: handling the actual search and then clicking on results.

 ## The Future